The Creator Of "Counter-Strike" Allegedly Hired A 16-Year-Old Prostitute

 "Mr. Cliffe is surprised by the allegations and charges," Cliffe's attorney said Monday.
 "He has fully cooperated with the police investigation, providing any and all information that has been requested of him."

-Police say each time, Cliffe allegedly picked the girl up and drove her to his house, where they would have sex.
-The victim told police she communicated with Cliffe via phone texting and Snapchat.
+Police say that each time, Cliffe allegedly picked the girl up and drove her to his house, where they would have sex.
+She told police she communicated with Cliffe via texting and Snapchat.

 The teenager told police that the third time Cliffe met her, he wanted to test out the camera on his new iPhone.
 The girl told officers she said no, but later saw Cliffe recording anyway.
 However, because she feared being harmed or killed, she told police she did object further.

-As he drove her home, the girl said she asked him not to post the video, and he agreed, according to the charging document.
+As he drove her home, the girl said, she asked him not to post the video, and he agreed, according to the charging document.

 A person who answered the phone number listed as Cliffe's cell in police documents declined to comment on Monday.